nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
-### 2.16 Viewing the undone task list: `print undone task list`
+### 2.16 Viewing the undone task list: `print undone task list` (Zhang Danrui)
-This will view the list of all the undone tasks
+You can view the list of all the undone tasks
 Format: `print undone task list`

 Expected outcome: